 An Advance Directive will also not apply unless a doctor certifies that you are permanently unconscious or in a situation where your life will potentially end.
 But what about situations where you are only temporarily unconscious?

 In these situations, an Advance Directive will not give your loved ones the authority to share your wishes with the doctors as an Advance Directive will not appoint a medical representative for you.

 DNR form is essentially a simple form of an advance directive which lays out essentially one thing - advance refusal of CPR in case of a cardiac arrest.
 DNR does not mean giving up other life-sustaining treatments nor does it gives preferences in other medical, surgical or personal care options.
-In case of a DNR order, you don't get to choose at all, your doctor will decide for you after discussing with your family members.
+In case of a DNR order, you don't get to choose at all, your doctor will decide for you after discussing it with your family members.